ORANGE GATE×JCAT

 Fujian

-The feelings embedded in the works created by Fujian stimulate the hearts of the viewers, and through the works, they interact with the audience, aspiring to be art that becomes a vital force for living together.
+The thoughts that go into the works that Fujian creates stimulate the hearts of those who view them, and through the works, they aim to create art that interacts with the viewer and becomes a source of vitality for living together.

-His evolution never stops, fueled by encounters with people, collaborations with other genres, and various stimuli.
+His evolution never stops, fueled by encounters with people, collaborations with artists from other genres, and various other stimuli.

 MORE VIEW